 “Ecotherapy is an umbrella term for nature-based methods of physical and psychological healing.”

 Ecotherapy creates therapeutic space with and in nature, that promotes and encourages wellbeing, and flourishing.
 Nature/ plant life cycles and ecosystems coincide and interweave with human life cycles.
 The split between human and nature begins to heal.

 We are nature.
-As indigenous cultures have always known.
+Indigenous cultures have never forgotten.

-If you have ever known the power of nature to soothe the nerves, balance your perspective in challenging times, or simply feel renewed by a walk in a rainforest, or by the ocean, you know Ecotherapy!
+If you have ever known the power of nature to soothe the nerves, balance your perspective in challenging times, or simply feel renewed by a walk in a rainforest, or by the ocean, you know it’s capacity for healing.
 While the healing offered by nature is not new, it is being harnessed in new ways and settings.

 An Ecotherapist is an emerging form of therapist skilled in facilitation and application of ecopsychology; a focus on bringing nature back people through nature-based immersions and experiences.
 Work opportunities within clinical or community settings, are increasing; be it in mental health, disabilities, aged care /dementia, rehabilitation, youth at risk and with children.
 Management of these services, is waking to the benefits of Ecotherapy.

 way to encourage mindfulness.

 a sense of place/ peace and well being.